Port Louis: Economy

+Tourism has grown in Mauritius since the beginning of the 21st century.
+In 2009, 871,356 tourists arrived in Mauritius, and the number climbed to 934,827 in 2010.
+By 2018, 1,399,408 tourists arrived in Mauritius, and the number was about the same in 2019 at 1,383,488.
+Like all parts of the globe, tourism declined significantly both during and after the COVID-19 pandemic.
+Tourism in Mauritius has nearly recovered to pre-COVID-19 levels: in 2022, it was only at 997,290, but by 2023, 1,295,410 tourists visited.

 Finance industry

 Port Louis is the financial centre of Mauritius, which has established itself as safe and trusted location for conducting business due to its strong democracy, political stability, and multilingual population.
 Located in Port Louis is the Stock Exchange of Mauritius.
 Also in Port Louis are over ten commercial banks that serve both domestic and offshore clients, insurance companies, pension funds, mutual funds, leasing companies, and foreign exchange dealers.
 The oldest bank based in Port Louis is the Mauritius Commercial Bank, which was founded in 1838.
 The Bank of Mauritius is the central bank of the country.
 Measuring 124 m from ground level to its pinnacle, the Bank of Mauritius Tower is the tallest building in the country.